wycore/puppet-fluentd/README.md

 #### Parameters

 `manage_repo`

-  Include repository to install recent fluentd (td-agent) from **Default:** 'true'
+  Include repository to install recent fluentd (td-agent) from.
+  **Default:** 'true'

 `package_ensure`

-  Package ensure
+  Package ensure.
   **Default:** 'installed'

 `package_name`

-  Package name
+  Package name.
   **Default:** 'td-agent'

 `package_install_options`

-  Package install options
+  Package install options.
   **Default:** '[]'

 `service_manage`

-  Defines if the service should be managed by puppet **Default:** 'true'
+  Defines if the service should be managed by puppet.
+  **Default:** 'true'

 `service_name`

-  Name of the service
+  Name of the service.
   **Default:** 'td-agent'

 `service_ensure`

-  Service ensure
+  Service ensure.
   **Default:** 'running'

 `service_enabled`

-  Defines if the service should be enabled **Default:** 'true'
+  Defines if the service should be enabled.
+  **Default:** 'true'

 `user_manage`

   Defines if the user should be manage, which will add the user to groups defined in `user_groups`.
   For example to be able to view the /var/log directory with group adm **Default:** 'true'

 `user_name`

   **Default:** 'td-agent'

 `user_group`

   **Default:** 'td-agent'

 `user_groups`

   **Default:** '["adm"]'

 #### Source